Take-off warning system

-A take-off warning system or TOWS is a set of warning signals required on most commercial aircraft, designed to alert the pilots of potentially-dangerous errors in an aircraft's take-off configuration.
+A take-off warning system (TOWS) is a set of warning signals required on most commercial aircraft, designed to alert the pilots of potentially-dangerous errors in an aircraft's take-off configuration.

+Overview

 There are numerous systems on board an aircraft that must be set in the proper configuration to allow it to take off safely.
 Prior to every flight, the flight officers use checklists to verify that each of the many systems is operating and has been configured correctly.
 Due to the inevitability of human error, even the checklist procedure can lead to failures to properly configure the aircraft.

 Several improper configurations can leave an aircraft completely unable to become airborne—these conditions can easily result in fatal hull loss accidents.
 In order to reduce this, all major nations now mandate something similar to the US requirement that on (nearly) "all airplanes with a maximum weight more than 6,000 pounds and all jets [...] a takeoff warning system must be installed".
 This system must meet the following requirements: